Online store - check. Brand - check. Products - check!

 - Create gift baskets to make less popular items more attractive.

 It never hurts to negotiate with your suppliers.
 Many wholesalers will also offer volume discounts.
-If you don’t need enough product on your own to reach the next volume tier, consider if you know other merchants interested in buying together to take advantage of bulk discounts.
+If you do not need enough product on your own to reach the next volume tier, consider if you know other merchants interested in buying together to take advantage of bulk discounts.

 Before orders start rolling in, make sure that you have processes in place to efficiently handle your inventory and fully leverage your products.
 Shinkage eats into your profits and stockouts could result in lost sales.
 Your products also provide an excellent opportunity to promote your business.

 Barcode scanners work well with inventory management systems to track your inventory in real-time.
 Many systems support automatic alerts when your stock reaches low thresholds - giving you enough notice to reorder before you run out.